jhsware/component-registry/README.md

     return outp.join('\n')
 }
 ```

-Your list rendering code has no idea how the individual widgets are rendered, it is done by the widget.
-All it knows is that it should get the IDirectoryListEntryWidget that adapts the entry object we passed to the `globalRegistry.getAdapter` call.
+Your list rendering code has no idea how the individual widgets are rendered, it is all done by the widget.
+All it knows is that it should get the `IDirectoryListEntryWidget` adapter that adapts the `entry` object.

-In the most simple case with only a single object type this still makes the code compact and readable.
+In a simple case with only a single object type this still makes the code compact and readable.
 But the power becomes more apparent if we have more object types in our entries list.
-There could be ten different object types, each with their own registered Adapter that implements IDirectoryListEntryWidget and they would all be rendered by the same code which is blissfully unaware of how different the implementations are.
+There could be ten different object types, each with their own registered Adapter that implements IDirectoryListEntryWidget.
+These list items can all be rendered by the same code which is blissfully unaware of how different the implementations are.

 ### The Power of Inheritance ##
-The ObjectPrototype doesn't only have Interfaces, it can also extend other Object Prototypes.
-When you inherit another ObjectPrototype, you will also inherit all the interfaces it implements.
+The ObjectPrototype doesn't only have Interfaces, it can also inherit interfaces and methods from other ObjectPrototypes.
 This allows us to gradually refine the capabilities of our entity objects.
 Employee could inherit from BaseObject.
 SalesRep and Manager could inherit from Employee.
 This is done by adding an `extends` property when creating your ObjectPrototype:

 ```JavaScript
 const Manager = createObjectPrototype({